rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

     name: ${DOCKER_NETWORK}
 ```

-The agent needs to be on the same network that contains devices to be imported, as we are in a docker environment, let's add it to the default laboratory network `br-lab`.
+The agent needs to be on the same network that contains devices to be imported, as we are in a docker environment, let's add it to the standard laboratory network `br-lab`.

 ### :fontawesome-solid-square-root-variable: **2.2. `.env`**
-The file containing the variables responsible for configuring the Orb-Agent.
+The file that contains the variables responsible for configuring the Orb-Agent.

 1. First, let's create the file with the following command:
 ```bash
 nano .env
 ```

-2. To fill in the `DOCKER_SUBNET` variable with the subnet of the `br-lab` network, use the command:
+2. To populate the `DOCKER_SUBNET` variable with the subnet of the `br-lab` network, use the command:
 ```bash
 docker network inspect br-lab | grep "Subnet"
 ```